makersacademy/frontend-api-challenge/README.md

 Now we have the frontend set up to display and add new peeps, now lets introduce the backend server using a fetch command.
 Let start with fetching the peeps from the backend server and displaying them on our website.

-- [ ] To begin lets testdrive the creation of a ChitterApi class with a method to loadPeeps() from the backend make sure to mock fetch in this situation.
+- [x] To begin lets testdrive the creation of a ChitterApi class with a method to loadPeeps() from the backend make sure to mock fetch in this situation.

+- [x] Pass this test by fulfilling all promises and extracting the JSON data from the fetch response.

+Now that we can loadPeeps() from a backend server we need to:
+- [x] testdrive a setPeeps() method in our ChitterModel which is responsible for setting the array of peeps received from the backend server into the model
+  - Added note to self, after checking out the backend link on a chrome browser it looks like an array of hashes, we should try to extract the info we want, for now its just the body.

+- [x] Lets implement this in our main index.js file and check out the website to ensure the peeps are being loaded from the backend server